 Messrs.
-James A. Mannebach, Rishi Sharma, Sabine Bruckert, Bryant Holt, and Duke Tran have employment contracts with the Corporation in force as at February 29, 2024.
-Mr. Yves Leduc's transition and succession contract ended on November 30th, 2023.
-Mr. Bruno Carbonaro's employment agreement ended with his resignation on October 10, 2023.
+James A. Mannebach, Rishi Sharma, Bryant Holt, Laurent Pefferkorn and Duke Tran have employment contracts with the Corporation in force as at February 28, 2025.
+Ms. Sabine Bruckert has a part-time and temporary retainer agreement with the Corporation.